MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Label.md

 ```

 ### -ApplyDynamicWatermarkingEnabled
 The ApplyDynamicWatermarkingEnabled parameter enables dynamic watermarking for a specific label.
-This parameter works in conjunction with the DynamicWatermarkDisplay parameter.
 Valid values are:

 - $true: Enables dynamic watermarking for a specific label.
 - $false: Disables dynamic watermarking for a specific label.

+You set the watermark text with the DynamicWatermarkDisplay parameter.

 ```yaml
 Type: System.Boolean